leftbrainit/leftbra.in/src/pages/blog/2022-11-23_introducing-troy-thumasi.md

 Q﻿.
 And is there anything else you can tell me about you that makes you stand out here?

 A﻿.
 Well my family is originally from Ghana, not sure if the rest of the team even knows that!
 You should really try visit some time.
-You'll enjoy the best Jollof (which is a traditional rish dish) of your life there!
+You'll enjoy the best Jollof (which is a traditional rice dish) of your life there!

 Q. That's so cool!
 What else can you tell me about Ghana?